-- C. The Town Board shall prepare a sewer budget in accordance with Town Law that will specify the capital cost charge proposed for the succeeding budget year.
+- C. The Town Board shall prepare a sewer budget in accordance with Town Law that will specify debt service charges proposed for the succeeding budget year.
 In accordance with Town Law, sewer rolls for each sewer district will be prepared and adopted by the Town Board annually which set forth capital charges and operation and maintenance expenses.
-Adoption of the amount of the annual capital charges and the annual amount of operation and maintenance expenses shall occur at a public hearing noticed in a manner required by the Town Law. - D. Annual operation and maintenance charges described in §115-71 B(1) of this article will be based upon district estimated maintenance costs and treatment costs.
-Revenue determined for district costs shall be based upon the total number of EDUs in the sewer district each year.
-Payment of invoices must be remitted in full within thirty days.
-Any unpaid balance will be subject to an interest charge of 10% each month after the initial thirty-day period on the outstanding balance, and shall become a lien on the owner's real property if not fully paid by the end of the calendar year in which the invoice was issued. - E. Capital cost charges described in §115-71 B(2) of this article shall be billed annually by the Town and/or County.
-Any unpaid bill shall become a lien on the real property. - F. All bills are payable in accordance with the rates and charges set forth in Article XI.
+Adoption of the amount of the annual capital charges and the annual amount of operation and maintenance expenses shall occur at a public hearing noticed in a manner required by the Town Law. - D. Annual operation and maintenance charges described in §115-71 B(1) of this article will be based upon district costs and treatment costs.
+Revenue determined for district costs shall be based upon assessed value and will be billed in January of each year.
+Revenues for treatment costs will be determined on water consumption at a dollar rate per 1,000 gallons and shall be billed semi- annually on June 30, and December 31 of each year.
+Payment of the semi-annual treatment invoices must be remitted in full within thirty days of June 30 and December 31.
+Any unpaid balance will be subject to an interest charge of 10% each month after the initial thirty-day period on the outstanding balance, and shall become a lien on the owner's real property if not fully paid by the end of the calendar year in which the invoice was issued. - E. Capital project debt service charges described in §115-71 B(2) of this article shall be billed annually by the Town through the county with billings to begin as shown on the Sewer Rate Sheet.
+Any unpaid bill shall become a lien on the real property.

+- F. All bills are payable in accordance with the rates and charges set forth in Article XI.
 For new services installed at any time during the billing period, the charges will not be prorated.
 Unpaid balances shall become a lien on the Owner's real property if not paid by the end of the calendar year in which the invoice was due.
 Metered drinking water usage shall be used to determine sewer bills, the quantity of water recorded by the meter shall be considered the amount of water passing through the meter, which amount shall be conclusive on both the applicant and the Department, except when the meter has been found to be registering inaccurately or has ceased to register.
-In such cases, the charge shall be based on an estimate prepared by the Department for the period in question. - G. There shall be filed annually, with the Town Board, a statement showing the unpaid sewer charges and penalties payable, with a brief description of the owner's property. - H. Bills for sewer service or services performed by the Department shall be paid to the Town of Moreau. - I. Sewer rates, penalties and charges shall be as shown on the Sewer Rate Schedule and established by the Town Board from time to time.
+In such cases, the charge shall be based on an estimate prepared by the Department for the period in question. - G. There shall be filed annually, with the Town Board, a statement showing the unpaid water charges and penalties payable, with a brief description of the owner's property. - H. Bills for sewer service or services performed by the Department shall be paid to the Town of Moreau. - I. Sewer rates, penalties and charges shall be as shown on the Sewer Rate Schedule and established by the Town Board from time to time.